Episode 1 (Ashes to Ashes series 1): Plot

 DI Alex Drake is driving her car, while her daughter Molly is reading Sam Tyler's experiences in 1973 in a Police document.
 It is revealed that he committed suicide.
 Alex gets a call that a man has taken someone hostage.
 She tells Molly to stay in the car.

-It is revealed by a police sergeant that the hostage taker is Arthur Layton and that he had recently left prison.
-Drake tries to tell the sergeant that she was trying to drive her daughter.
+A police sergeant informs her that the hostage taker is Arthur Layton and that he had recently left prison.
+Drake tries to tell the sergeant that she was driving her daughter to school.
 But the sergeant informs her that Layton had asked for her.

 Drake approaches Layton while the armed response team arrives.
 She helps the hostage escape but is taken herself.
 Molly runs out worried for her mother.
 Layton takes Molly hostage and escapes.
 Drake gives chase and hears a bullet.
 Layton had disappeared and Molly was okay.

-Later on Drake by herself sits in her car and repeats the lyrics "I'm happy hope you're happy too" that Layton had spoken earlier.
+Later on Drake by herself sits in her car and repeats the lyrics "I'm happy.
+Hope you're happy too" that Layton had spoken earlier.
 Then she discovers Layton in her back seat.
 He orders her to relax and drive.

 He leads her through the docks.
 He rings up an unknown person and tells them that he has Tim and Caroline Price's daughter; Drake asks Layton, "How do you know my parent's names?"
 But the call brings up nothing.
 Drake tries to question him when they are in a disused ferry on the Thames, where she is shot.

 Drake sees images of the bullet and Layton, herself younger, her mum, a balloon, a clown, Layton, and the bullet.
 She begins to hear music ("Vienna" by Ultravox) and awakens on a brothel boat.
 She briskly runs off the boat as policemen rush past her.
 She tries to get help, believing herself to just been shot, but they believe she is a prostitute and ignore her.
 She makes her way to a road, where the Quattro appears speeding with music playing ("Careless Memories" by Duran Duran).

 She is taken hostage by Edward Markham, when she is surprised that DCI Gene Hunt, DS Ray Carling, and DC Chris Skelton appear, looking exactly like Sam described except for the updated clothes (1980s).
 She convinces Markham to surrender and is taken to the Metropolitan police station, where she discovers that she has a life set up just like Sam Tyler did.
 She believes she is hallucinating and that everyone is just imaginary constructs.
 The CID and Alex Drake discover that Drake is their new DI, much to the CID's surprise (as they had thought that Drake was a prostitute).
 Drake finds out that the year is 1981.

 Drake, believing that Layton is the key, follows evidence to convict Layton in 1981 as the CID is trying to uncover a crime gang.
 Layton is taken down by Hunt, much to Drake's anger, as she believes that she had to tackle Layton herself to return to the future.